dvanderbeek/leather/README.md

 ## Installation

-Add this line to your application's Gemfile:
+This gem assumes you are using the devise and bootstrap-sass gem (Bootstrap 3).
+Once you have those installed, add this line to your application's Gemfile:

     gem 'leather', git: 'https://github.com/dvanderbeek/leather.git'